gabrielweyer/azure-functions-telemetry/README.md

 Navigate to `http://localhost:7074/api/event` in your favourite browser.

-Demonstrate that when the setting `APPINSIGHTS_INSTRUMENTATIONKEY` / `APPLICATIONINSIGHTS_CONNECTION_STRING` is not set, attempting to retrieve `TelemetryConfiguration` from the container does not result in an exception because we [register a no-op TelemetryConfiguration][default-telemetry-configuration-registration] if one was not registered already:
+Demonstrate that when the setting `APPINSIGHTS_INSTRUMENTATIONKEY` / `APPLICATIONINSIGHTS_CONNECTION_STRING` is not set, attempting to retrieve `TelemetryConfiguration` from the container does not result in an exception because I [register a no-op TelemetryConfiguration][default-telemetry-configuration-registration] if one was not registered already:

 ![Without the setting `APPINSIGHTS_INSTRUMENTATIONKEY` / `APPLICATIONINSIGHTS_CONNECTION_STRING`, TelemetryConfiguration is registered and no exception is thrown](docs/img/telemetry-configuration-registered.png)